cas

 New data

-Return Value
+Return value

-Returns true if the replacement is successful, otherwise returns false.
+Returns true if the replacement is successful; otherwise, returns false.

-At a certain point, the user list for both processes A and B is $global->user_list = array(1,2,3).
+The current user list for both processes A and B is $global->user_list = array(1,2,3).

 Process A sets the variable $global->user_list = array(1,2,3,4) successfully.